 One Monsoon Evening

 The driver changed gear and looked out at the starting rain.
-In a few seconds it should pour down heavily.
+In a few seconds, it should pour down heavily.
 The clouds have been holding it for long trying to extend the inevitable embarrassment.
 He struggled with the twitching muscles on his face.
 More drops started hitting the glass.
 He bent down on his lap and covered his face with both hands.

 2 days ago Tintu peeped in from behind the bathroom door.
 His elder sister Mini was lying in the tub with her donny duck swimming over her tummy.
 She had a tiny mirror in her hand on which she was trying to see her face from all four corners- making monkey faces and smiling and winking from each angle.
-Tintu had earlier taken the beating for pulling out that tiny mirror from Indu aunty’s handbag and now to see his sister devouring herself with his hard earned price made him feel sick.
+Tintu had earlier taken the beating for pulling out that tiny mirror from Indu aunty’s handbag and now to see his sister devouring herself with his hard-earned price made him feel sick.

 She has become over cautious of her looks.
-She would get very edgy about her purple earrings being too large or her flesh colored top looking pink in room light and she would never spare any chance to belittle her little brother.
-On his 4th birthday she had insulted her in front of all his girl friend’s when he said he didn’t know how flesh was different from pink.
+She would get very edgy about her purple earrings being too large or her flesh-coloured top looking pink in room light and she would never spare any chance to belittle her little brother.
+On his 4th birthday, she had insulted her in front of all his girl friend’s when he said he didn’t know how flesh was different from pink.
 At 6, maybe she was turning into a big lady.
 But he didn’t care.

 Tintu smirked as he opened the LCD display panel on his Sony Handy Cam.

 It’s payback time.
 He pushed the door slightly with the thumb of his toe and poked the lens in.
 Mini was now examining the inside of her nose in the mirror.
 Having not found any monsters inside she started examining her mouth.
 Tintu pressed the zoom button to capture even the faintest expressions of this proud lady.